-DVSA has announced the digital maintenance reporting requirements for its Earned Recognition scheme have changed.
+DVSA has announced revised digital maintenance reporting requirements with some Earned Recognition changes.

 Earned Recognition operators, or those seeking to join the scheme, will not need to have one single fully digital maintenance reporting system by 1 April 2022.

 The requirement to go fully digital in April 2022 was set at the pilot stage of the scheme and while the ambitions for fully integrated digital reporting remain, the deadline has been removed.

 The changes have been made following consultation with Earned Recognition members, operators outside the scheme and IT suppliers.

 DVSA Earned Recognition changes

 The Earned Recognition changes will now allow operators to choose validated reporting methods best suited to their operation.This means operators will be able to use a mixture of manual maintenance and vehicle systems alongside digital reporting, as well as the use of more than one electronic system to collect data.